What is Chip Tuning?

 The most common way to modify the on-board chip is adding an external device, such as Chipwerke.
 The abilities of the external devices generally reflect on-board chip modifications, with the advantage that they can be easily removed to restore the vehicle to standard and maintain your warranty.

-Jax has been a lover of literature and all things automotive for over 10 years, so she decided to bring her passions together into the world of content marketing.
-Her stable currently consists of a 2015 Toyota Tundra, a 2009 Cadillac CTSV, a 2012 Yamaha R6, and a 2003 Nissan 350z.
+Jax has been a lover of all things automotive for over 10 years and has built multiple platforms of cars, trucks and motorcycles.
+Her stable currently consists of a 2009 Cadillac CTSV, 2015 Toyota Tundra, 2012 Yamaha R6, and a 2003 Nissan 350z.